Pavanmahaveer7/Cal-Hack/CONTRIBUTING.md

-# Contributing to Cal-Hack
+# Contributing to Braillience

-Thank you for your interest in contributing to Cal-Hack, the accessible language learning platform for blind users!
+Thank you for your interest in contributing to Braillience, the accessible language learning platform for blind users!
 This guide will help you get started with contributing to our project.

 ## 🎯 Our Mission